Lora-net/lora_gateway/readme.md

 * Unified build environment with selectable SPI layer (Linux native or FTDI SPI-over-USB bridge).
-* Remove the 500 kHz limit on radio bandwith, back to the nominal 800 kHz.
+* Remove the 500 kHz limit on radio bandwidth, back to the nominal 800 kHz.
 * Renamed debug flags.

 5. Legal notice